 Anyone with information about the darts has been urged to contact the RSPCA.
 There is some concern the darts were … Continue reading…

 A swan has been fatally injured after being attacked by two dogs in Rotherham at the weekend.
 It is the third incident of its kind dealt with by RSPCA officers in South Yorkshire in the past few weeks.

 The RSPCA was called to Bolton Brick Pond in Bolton-upon-Dearne after the incident happened at around 8.30am on Saturday (25 April).

 RSPCA Animal Collection Officer Katie Hetherington, who attended, said: “The swan’s injuries were horrific, he had a very badly … Continue reading…

 The RSPCA is appealing for information after a cat’s body was discovered skewered, burned, and sitting on top of a disposable barbecue in Doncaster.

-RSPCA inspector Sarah Gardner said: “This … Continue reading…
+RSPCA Inspector Krissy Raine said: “A member of … Continue reading…

 The RSPCA is appealing for information after two snakes were found in plastic boxes in Bridlington, East Yorkshire.

 The snakes were discovered at a fly-tipping hotspot on Main Street, Boynton on Sunday (5 April), and the RSPCA was called yesterday (Monday 6 April).